alis0712/theTemplesSun/README.md

 * HUD elements including Health and Stamina Bars as well as Icons

-* How to create menus, including a Pause menu
+* Created menus, including a Pause menu

 * Saving and Loading game data even after turning off the computer or exiting the game